top of page

 Move Terminology

-Within PQL we do not use a large dictionary of named dressage moves, instead, we designed a method called Move Terminology.
+Within PQL, we don’t use a large dictionary of named dressage moves.
+Instead, we’ve designed a method called Move Terminology.

 1.